Temporary lanes on I-95 in Philadelphia to open Friday, PennDOT says

 The collapse caused traffic headaches for commuters and impacted a multitude of businesses in Northeast Philly.

 The collapse happened in the early hours of Sunday, June 11.
 The northbound lanes collapsed following a crash and fire by a tanker carrying more than 8,000 gallons of gasoline.
-It left the driver of the tanker truck, 53-year-old Nathan Moody, a father of three, dead.
+It killed the driver of the tanker truck, 53-year-old Nathan Moody, a father of three.

 RELATED: Cousin remembers truck driver killed in I-95 collapse in Philadelphia